Cassandra (Red Dwarf): Production

 "Cassandra" was the first episode to be seen by US audiences before being broadcast in the UK.
 Some PBS stations were broadcasting the entire series in the United States, even showing the last five episodes before the BBC broadcast, "Cassandra" being the first of the five.

 Doug Naylor claimed this episode was to play into the fans' beliefs that Rimmer was going to die and come back as a hologram.

 Mac McDonald appeared as Captain Hollister, Graham McTavish as Governor Ackerman, Geraldine McEwan as Cassandra, Jake Wood as Kill Crazy, Ian Soundy as Guard.

+Reception

+Reviewing the VHS release in 2000 for TV Zone, Rob Morris wrote that the episode and the succeeding one were the "freshest Dwarfs in a long time".

+Writing in 2017 for CultBox, Sophie Davies said that the episode is "by far the best episode of series VIII, with a comparatively tight plot that focuses on our core group of characters without any of the wacky supporting characters getting too much in the way."
+Tom Salinsky's 2025 book said "We're quite far off the show's glory days here, but this is never boring, frequently, and generally makes some sort of sense.
+I'll take that."

 Cultural references

 In the DVD commentary to this episode, Danny John-Jules claims the name and appearance of Cassandra were homaged in the "Doctor Who" episode "The End of the World", as a joke.

 Cassandra herself is named after the figure from Greek mythology who could see the future and predicted her own death.